schittir/llvm-project/clang/docs/LanguageExtensions.rst

 the SYCL kernel and emits ``10000`` plus the aforementioned stable local ordering number of the respective lambdas.
 The resulting pattern is demanglable.
-Here ``10000`` is to serve as an obvious visual differentiator from ordinary lambdas; not emitted when non-lambda types are passed to the builtin.
+Here ``10000`` is to serve as an obvious visual differentiator from ordinary lambdas.
+When non-lambda types are passed to the builtin, the mangler emits their usual pattern without any special treatment.

 **Syntax**: